jkzing/project-manager/README.md

 # @v3b/project-manager

-Local Project Manager - A tool to manage local projects.
+A tool to manage your local projects.

 <br>